peterkamlongera/projects/README.md

-# Personal Portfolio
+# Peter K's Project Portfolio

-This is my personal portfolio, where I showcase my skills and experience in software development.
+This is my personal portfolio of projects, where I showcase my growing skills and experience in software development.
 It contains a collection of projects I've worked on, including websites, web applications, and command line tools, using a variety of technologies such as JavaScript, HTML, CSS, Node.js, SQL, Jest, TypeScript, and more.

 ## **Level 1 - Simple**